gsalaman/astro_notes/journal.md

 Then I did camera...started here:
 [ZWO Downloads](https://www.zwoastro.com/layouts/download-desktop-app/)

-Did ASI Studio first and made sure I could talk to the camera like on the mac.
+Camera driver first, then did ASI Studio first and made sure I could talk to the camera like on the mac.
+All happy.

 # 4-13-26 Focus Experiemnts, Lafayette